By: Vanessa M.

 Fig 15

-Once you have selected the option to "Verify later" you will be presented with other options to complete the set up of your business profile.
+Once you have selected the option to "Verify later" you will be presented with other options to update your business profile.

 Final Steps: